CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 i.
 Family subsystems; and

 j.
-Individual, interpersonal relationships, such as marital, parental, sibling;
+Individual, interpersonal relationships, such as marital, parental, and sibling;

 (2) The completion of at least 3 courses in marital and family therapy chosen from the following subject areas: